 One of the objectives of the project was to improve the retention of introduced freshwater and sediment.
-The data indicate that the retention of water may be occurring in the southern portion of the project by the increase in the mean weekly water elevations; however, the salinity data indicate that the water is more saline than the pre-construction data.
-One theory is that by the lack of freshwater introduction into the marshes and the project area from the north, the more saline waters south of the project are entering the project through weirs, barge bays, and armored channels.
-Without the adequate introduction of freshwater from the north, there is no flushing effect to reduce salinity spikes in the southern portion of the project.
+The data indicates that the retention of water may be occurring in the southern portion of the project by the increase in the mean weekly water elevations; however, the salinity data indicates that the water is more saline than the pre-construction data.
+One theory is that by the lack of freshwater is not being introducedtion into the marshes and the project area from the north, as the project was originally proposed since the northern features were not constructed.
+Therefore, the more saline waters south of the project are entering the project through the weirs, barge bays, and armored channels. ; however, wwithout the adequate introduction of freshwater being introduced from the north there is no flushing affect from the north, there is no flushing effect to reduce salinity spikes in the southern portion of the project.
 Instead, the saline waters are being held in the project area since the cross sections have been reduced with the construction of the embankment.
 With respect to the sediment portion of the project, the monitoring elements have not addressed this portion of the objective; therefore, no data has been collected with respect to sediment input.
 Through monthly field trips, there have been very few times when the water in the marsh has had an abundance of sediment in the water column.